Spread of the corona virus in GuatemalaCurrently: 15.4 new infections per day per 100,000 inhabitants

-The inhabitants of Guatemala are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By August 9th, 2020, 56605 infected persons and 2211 deaths have been reported in the country.
-The first confirmed infections were reported on March 14th, 2020, which is the date of the official notification.
+By July 26th, 2021, 352584 infected persons and 10112 deaths have been reported in the country.
+The first confirmed infections were reported in March 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on July 18th with 4,233 new infected persons.

 Weight and size